jdingus/tweetful/README.md

 >>python tweetful.py trends 2487889
-    Will return latest trending tweets (Top 10) from that WOEID (location) trends -h --> to see link to lookup WOEID
+    Will return latest trending tweets (Top 10) from that WOEID (location) trend -h --> to see link to lookup WOEID